Around Tourbes

 Description of the walk

-There are two parking options: a small car park on Place de l'Église or a large car park on Avenue de la Gare, 200 metres from the church.
+There are two parking options: a small car park at Place de l’Église or a large car park on Avenue de la Gare, 200 m from the church.

-(S/E) With your back to the church, take Rue Tour des Caves on the right for 20 metres, then turn right at the first street, Rue du Verdier.
-Follow this street, which becomes a wide path for 1 km.
+(S/E) With your back to the church, take Rue Tour des Caves on the right for 20 m, then turn right at the first street, Rue du Verdier.
+Follow this street, which becomes a wide path, for 1 km.

-(1) When you reach a building materials storage area on the right-hand side of the path, take the path on the left and you will come to an intersection.
+(1) When you reach a building materials yard on the right-hand side of the track, take the track on the left and you will come to a junction.

-(2) Turn right at the next path (large stone in the middle of the path) and continue until you reach the junction with a road.
+(2) Turn right at the next path (large stone in the middle of the path) and continue to the junction with a road.

-(3) Take it on the left and, 100 m further on, turn right onto a wide path.
-After 200 m, turn onto the path that veers to the left.
-Another 200 m further on, follow the path that veers left into the woods until you reach a road.
+(3) Take the road on the left and, 100 m further on, turn right onto a wide track.
+After 200 m, take the track that veers off to the left.
+Another 200 m further on, follow the track that heads into the woods, veering off to the left, until you reach a road.

-(6) At the edge of the woods, take the path on the right and walk along the woods on your left.
+(6) At the edge of a woodland, take the path on the right and walk alongside the woodland on your left.
+(Do not follow the signposting on the left, which takes you directly to Tourbes).

 (7) Enter the woods via a path on the left.
-At a fork in the path, stay on the right-hand path and join the D39 (signposted).
+At a fork in the path, stay on the path on the right and join the D39 (signposted).

 (9) Take the path on the left.
-After 30 metres, leave this main path and follow a small path on the left, which runs alongside a motorbike trail.
+After 30 m, leave this main path and follow a small path on the left, which runs alongside a dirt track.

-(10) Shortly afterwards, turn left onto a downhill path and enter the woods.
-When you come out of the woods, follow another motorbike trail alongside the woods on your left until you reach a vineyard.
+(10) Shortly afterwards, turn onto a path leading downhill to the left and head into the woods.
+As you emerge from the woods, follow another off-road motorbike track alongside a woodland on your left until you reach a vineyard.

-(11) Do not go up into this vineyard, but take the small sunken path in the woods on the left.
-Walk through the woods following the yellow markings for about 200 metres, turn right and climb a very short but steep slope.
+(11) Do not go up into this vineyard, but take the small sunken path through the woods on the left.
+Walk through the woods following the yellow markings for about 200 m, turn right and climb a very short but steep slope.
 Continue through the woods, still following the yellow markings.
-You will come out onto a wide path, which you should take to the left.
+You’ll emerge onto a wide path, which you take to the left.
 A little further on, it passes below a vineyard and joins a main path.

-(12) First turn right then left, and after the Croix du Sorbier, take the path on the left that leads to a very large oak tree.
+(12) First turn right then left and, after the Croix du Sorbier, take the path on the left which leads to a very large oak tree.

-(13) Turn onto the path on the left immediately after.
-Continue straight ahead, passing in front of a riding school, until you reach Avenue d'Alignan du Vent (D39).
+(13) Immediately afterwards, turn onto the path on the left.
+Go straight on, past a riding school, and you will reach Avenue d’Alignan du Vent (D39).

-(14) Turn right downhill to return to the starting point (S/E).
+(14) Head down to the right to return to the starting point (S/E).

 Waypoints